 There are many types of thread lifting.
 The methods used at TLC all employ dissolvable threads, which are mounted on a disposable needle or cannula to introduce the thread into the skin.
-Threads come in different shapes and sizes, ranging from monofilament PDO threads, which are inserted in a type of lattice work and cause tissue contraction, to spring threads which are coiled up to give volume in the skin, to barbed, cogged or heart-shaped threads which provide lift.
-A dissolvable thread is placed under the skin after an anaesthetic has been applied.
-In the case of monofilament threads, we may just use topical anaesthetic, but it’s more common to use an injection of local anaesthesia.
-In the case of the longer barbed, cogged or heart-shaped threads, the insertion point is numbed with an injection of local anaesthetic first of all, and additional anaesthetic is used wherever the insertion is becoming sore.
+Threads come in different shapes and sizes, ranging from monofilament threads, which are inserted in a type of lattice and cause tissue contraction, to spring threads which are coiled up to give volume in the skin, to barbed or cogged threads which provide lift.
+Our dissolvable threads are placed under the skin after an anaesthetic or numbing cream has been applied to make the treatment more comfortable.

 Threads can be used in conditions such as Bell’s palsy, whereby the affected side can be elevated using a thread lift to match the unaffected side.

 In theory yes, but it works particularly well on those with thicker skin or larger pores, because it contracts these well.
 We can also treat darker skins safely too.